MarcinZukowski/jetbrains-installer/README.md

 ## MacOSX notes

-* The installation currently simply opens the downloaded `.dmg` file, you need to instal the app yourself
+The installation currently always installs under /Applications.
+If the application with the same name existed, it will rename it to .old.

 ## Windows notes

 * Not tested at all `:)`